ivangabriele/clamav-desktop/CONTRIBUTING.md

 Commit messages must follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) with this types:

-- `build`: Anything related to application run or build (build configs, dev configs, scripts, dependencies, etc)
+- `build`: Anything related to application run or build (build configs, dev configs, scripts, dependencies, etc).
-- `ci`: Anything related to continuous integration, including locally (Github Actions, husky, Git, etc)
+- `ci`: Anything related to continuous integration, including locally (Github Actions, husky, Git, etc).
-- `docs`: Anything related to documentation (readme, contributing, website)
+- `docs`: Anything related to documentation (readme, contributing, website).
-- `feat`: Any feature addition, edition or removal
+- `feat`: Any feature addition, edition or removal.
-- `fix`: Anything related to documentation (readme, contributing, website)
+- `fix`: Anything related to documentation (readme, contributing, website).
-- `perf`: Any application performance-related change
+- `perf`: Any application performance-related change.
-- `refactor`: Any change in the structure/codebase that doesn't add or change a feature
+- `refactor`: Any change in the structure/codebase that doesn't add or change a feature.
-- `style` Any application UI-releated change (components, styles, assets, etc)
+- `style` Any application UI-releated change (components, styles, assets, etc).
-- `test`: Any unit or integration tests change
+- `test`: Any unit or integration tests change.

 `feat`, `fix`, `perf`, `refactor`, `style` & `test` types only concerns fixes related to the application istself, as defined by the scopes below.